Gutmaster/Cardscuffle-Organizer/README.md

 The following files are react components.
 ### App.js
 #### App
-Pulls animals, locations, and photographs from the database and makes stateful arrays out of them.
+Pulls artists and sets from the database and makes stateful arrays out of them.
+Checks the session and pulls up to date artists and sets when needed, and manages user login with session.
+Redirects users to login page if trying to access restricted views.
 Returns JSX describing route mapping and passes relevant information to rendered components.
-Contains the following helper function:
-- handleDeletePhoto: takes an id, and deletes the associated object from the photograph database, updates photos in state
-- handleEditPhoto: takes an id, animal id, and location id, updates photo with id to contain new animal and location ids

 ### Home.js
 #### Home